GeneRegulationi3S/APAtizer/README.md

 Now, in this section we have the pearson correlation analysis scatter plot between IPA and DGE events.
 For colon cancer, we can also see that we have a significant negative correlation between IPA and DGE events.
 Genes that undergo IPA downregulation are being more expressed, whereas genes that undergo IPA upregulation are being less expressed.

+# APAtizer walkthrough case study 2 (Illumina standard RNA-Seq samples from Mouse (Heart vs Testis))

+# APAtizer walkthrough case study 3 (Ion Torrent standard RNA-Seq samples from Mouse (DEN WT vs WT))

 # Final remarks
-In this README, a case study for colon cancer (COAD) from the TCGA repository was used to demonstrate and explain the features and capabilities of the APAtizer tool.
-With this tool, the user can analyze RNA-Seq data from TCGA and retrieve many plots and useful information regarding 3'UTR APA & IPA events via DaPars2 and APAlyzer analysis, the function of those genes via gene ontology analysis, the common genes between cancers using venn diagram intersections and the correlation between 3'UTR APA & IPA events and DGE via pearson correlation analysis scatter plots.
+In this README, three case studies were used to demonstrate and explain the features and capabilities of the APAtizer tool.
+With this tool, the user can analyze RNA-Seq data from various sources and retrieve many plots and useful information regarding 3'UTR APA & IPA events via DaPars2 and APAlyzer analysis, DGE via DESeq2, the function of those genes via GO analysis, the common genes between cancers using Venn diagram intersections and the correlation between 3'UTR APA & IPA events and DGE via Pearson correlation analysis scatter plots.